 How much does it cost for my child to take part?

-Participation in an AMEB exam (or the comparative Studio Exam) is included in your child’s Philosopher’s membership.
+Participation in an AMEB exam (or the comparative Practice Exam) is included in your child’s Speak Up membership.
 There are no additional fees to take part.
-Please note that when you are registering your child, the system will run you though what looks like a shopping cart, but as this is an included event, you will not be charged.

 How do I sign my child up to take part?

 Your child must be enrolled in a weekly Philosophers or Individual program to do an AMEB exam.
-You will also need to register your child to take part via the parent portal.
-Registrations open at 9am on Monday 21st May, and close at 5pm on Friday the 1st of June.
+You will also need to confirm via email if your child will be taking part.

 What are the terms and conditions?

 Because the AMEB is an external organisation, once exams have been booked they cannot be cancelled.
 Exams can be rescheduled, but this will be the responsibility of the parent and a fee paid directly to the AMEB will apply.
-It is the responsibility of the parents to organise for their child to be taken to AMEB exams.
+If you withdraw your enrolment mid-term after confirming your child’s participation in an AMEB exam, the full fee for the exam will be payable and will be charged to your account.

 Exam Structure and Content